focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Create a new open file dialog:
+    + Create 2 states:
+        + Search files in the project
+        + Open files by navigating
+    + Draw the navigator differently
+    + From root (no path chunks present or from_root = true):
+        + Display project dirs
+        + Display available drives (on Windows)
+    + Project dirs first, then drives
+    + Open folder by enter, tab, or slashes
+    + Display directory contents
+        + Filter files we're not going to open anyway
+        + Don't draw file paths for the navigator (unless starting from root)
+    + Don't scan folders on every keystroke
+    + Switch between modes while the dialog is open
+    + Support clicking on path chunks
+        + Highlight on hover
+        + Rewind to the corresponding chunk on click
 + Bug: undos can cause a crash in certain situations with the open file dialog
 + When mouse pointer is over the title bar, change the to arrow
 + When window is resized, redraw